CRISPRlab/CRISPRdisco/README.md

 ```

 Once CRISPRdisco has identified all the cas proteins, you can perform some further analyses on them if you have databases on hand.
 To do these you MUST include location of database and explicitly tell the program which cas protein to search.
-Additionally, you must turn of the cas gene search, the repeat search, and the summary table generation.
+Additionally, you must turn off the cas gene search, the repeat search, and the summary table generation.
 Those are done with the following flags:
 ```
 --cas F
 --repeats F
 --summary F
 ```

 You can search for your proteins in databases to see how distant they may be to known sequences.
 To search for found proteins in database use this code:
 ```
 disco --cas F --repeats F --summary F --dbsearch /dir/DB --prot cas# infile.csv
 ```